briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

                 subsection (k) of this section, and shall order the offender to follow the treatment recommendations of the services provider.
-                The purpose of the assessment is to determine the degree of the offender’s alcohol usage and to determine whether or not treatment is warranted.
+                The purpose of the assessment is to determine the degree of the offender's alcohol usage and to determine whether or not treatment is warranted.
 Upon the request of the court, the services provider shall submit the results of the assessment to the court, including all treatment recommendations and clinical